wiseman-timelord/MaNTella-Launcher/README.md

 # Mantella-Launcher for [Mantella v11.4](https://github.com/art-from-the-machine/Mantella/releases)
-Status: Release works for v11.4, updating to v12.
-On hold until `https://github.com/wiseman-timelord/Llama-Legacy-Serve` is complete..
+Status: Release works for v11.4, attempting to be updating to v12.
 - (testing) Compatibility with both default python locations.
 - (testing) use of `python.exe -m pip` instead of `pip.exe`.
 - (testing) Optimized and improved display code.
 - (testing) Use of my new, DP0 and Admin Check, block.
 - Make my setup/launcher v12 only, streamline and do Away with code specific to v11; config.ini will no longer be in same place as v11.4.
+- There is also work on Llama-Legacy-Serve, this will be able hopefully to merge with Mantella-Launcher, On hold until `https://github.com/wiseman-timelord/Llama-Legacy-Serve` is complete..

 ### Description
-- a Windows Launcher/Optimizer for Mantella for, Fallout 4 and Skyrim, with models locally on Windows.
-Mantella was optimized for 8K on GPT, so, Mantella-Local-Launcher instead optimizes Mantella for Local Models.
+- a Windows Launcher/Optimizer for Mantella for, Fallout 4 and Skyrim, specifically only for local models on Windows, not online models; Fallout 4 is an offline game for me.
+Mantella was optimized for 8K on GPT, so, Mantella-Launcher instead optimizes Mantella for Local Models.
 The script facilitates pre-launch, configuration management and optimization, launches, xVASynth and your chosen game, if they are not already running, then it launches Mantella, by making use of the settings already present in `config.ini`, so you do still need to configure that first.
-Mantella-Local-Launcher also performs various tasks such as, cleaning configuration files and optimizing the mantella prompts.
+Mantella-Launcher also performs various tasks such as, cleaning configuration files and optimizing the mantella prompts.
 The Batch file manages the, communication between and launching, of the relevant programs/scripts, while the Python component of the script handles the heavy work, and displays an interactive menu for user selection of game and optimization options.
-The project is local only, so, gpt/online, compatibility and optimization, remains untested.

 ### Features
 1. **Batch Launcher for Automation**: Automates and runs xVASynth and Mantella with admin privileges.
 3. **Optimized Configuration Management**: Streamlines `config.ini` prompts and removes non-functional options.
 4. **Interactive Python Script**: Cleans configuration files and offers an interactive menu for game and preset choices.
 5. **Error Handling and Logging**: Tracks errors, logs execution, and backs up configuration files.